PiwikPRO/tracking-base-library/docs/README_BASE.md

 ### Setup with nonce

 The nonce attribute is useful to allow-list specific elements, such as a particular inline script or style elements.
-It can help you to avoid using the CSP unsafe-inline directive, which would allow-l ist all inline scripts or styles.
+It can help you to avoid using the CSP unsafe-inline directive, which would allow-list all inline scripts or styles.

 If you want your nonce to be passed to the script, pass it as the third argument when calling the script initialization method.